 |Emergency Reaction||Potential chance of the whole system’s outage||Only one device be affected|

-Gigabit PoE switch can supply power to PDs in the meantime of data transmission via one single Ethernet cable while normal switch can only send data to them.
-For PoE implement, normal switch requires a power-on auxiliary injector as midspan between switch and powered devices.
-Thus PoE switch owns advantages of direct PoE connection, easy and flexible placement, cost-efficiency, simplified management and etc. For any applications of IP surveillance cameras, VoIP phones and wireless APs, PoE switch over normal switch is a good solution to go.
+Gigabit PoE switches can supply power to PDs in the meantime of data transmission via one single Ethernet cable while normal switches can only send data to them.
+For PoE implementation, normal switches need a power-on auxiliary injector as midspan between a switch and powered devices.